SapwoodStudio/Transmogrifier/docs/src/batch_convert.md

 !!! question "Missing Something?"
     Do you think we're missing a feature?
-Submit a feature request on our Github!
+Submit a request on Github!

     [Request Feature](https://github.com/SapwoodStudio/Transmogrifier/issues){ .md-button .md-button--primary }